- About Us

 Written by: Espyr

 Stress.
 Anxiety.
 Words we hear and read about with increasing regularity.
-News reports and social media assault our senses with an endless barrage of mass shootings, sexual harassment, immigration issues, political dissension and other stress inducing stories.
-Add workplace pressure and financial worries and it’s no wonder that anxiety disorders are the most common mental health disorder in the United States, affecting 40 million adults each year.
-Nearly six in 10 American workers report anxiety impacts their workplace performance, according to a study published by academic journal Wiley-Liss.
-The economic effects of this mental health condition are huge — costing employers almost $35 billion from lost or reduced productivity in the workplace, the study says.
+News reports and social media assault our senses with an endless barrage of mass shootings, sexual harassment, immigration issues, political dissension, and other stress-inducing stories.
+Add workplace pressure and financial worries, and it’s no wonder that anxiety disorders are the most common mental health disorder in the United States, affecting 40 million adults each year.
+Nearly six in 10 American workers report anxiety impacts their workplace performance, according to a study published by the academic journal Wiley-Liss.
+The study says that the economic effects of this mental health condition are huge — costing employers almost $35 billion from lost or reduced workplace productivity.

 First, let’s define the terms as the media often uses stress and anxiety interchangeably.
 They’re not the same.

 Stress is a response to a threat.
 It’s a reaction to a trigger.
 It’s usually short-term and can be positive or negative.
 We’re all born with innate response mechanisms for when we’re threatened, in distress, under pressure or fearful.

 Anxiety is a reaction to stress.
 It’s a sustained mental health disorder.